nfdi4plants/nfdi4plants.github.io/src/content/articles/github.md

 ---
 title: Contribute to our GitHub repositories
-summary: DataPLANT's work is openly accesible on GitHub.
+description: DataPLANT's work is openly accesible on GitHub.
 Contributions to our repositories are welcome.
 ---

 DataPLANT's work is openly accessible on GitHub.